 Take a look at the 7 Foodie Experiences in Oamaru for more details on each experience.

 Day 17 – Oamaru to Dunedin

 Travel time: 1 h 35 mins

 Head south today to the city of Dunedin, perhaps stopping by the perfectly spherical natural wonders of the Moeraki Boulders and grabbing a coffee at its cafe.
 Aim to get there at low tide for the best view of the boulders.

-See 10 Best Accommodations in Dunedin for Foodies for more details on each accommodation.
+See the 20 Best Hotels in Dunedin for more details on each accommodation.

 Day 18 – Explore Dunedin

 Dunedin is kinda famous for its beers, being home to one of the most popular Kiwi beer brands.
-Explore New Zealand’s oldest operational brewery on the Speight’s Brewery Tour (more info on Viator and Tripadvisor).
-You can also do a chocolate factory tour at OCHO Chocolate Factory (on Viator and Tripadvisor) or treat yourself to high tea at Dunedin’s castle, Larnach Castle (on Viator and Tripadvisor).
+Explore New Zealand’s oldest operational brewery on the Speight’s Brewery Tour.
+You can also do a chocolate factory tour at OCHO Chocolate Factory or treat yourself to high tea at Dunedin’s castle, Larnach Castle.

 Food Experiences in Dunedin

 - Tour the Speight’s Brewery with beer tastings